Lint Command

 • --glob <pattern>: Lint only files matching glob pattern (e.g., "inc/**/*.php")

-• --changed-only: Lint only files modified in the working tree (staged, unstaged, untracked)
+• --changed-only: Lint only files modified in the working tree (staged, unstaged, untracked).
+This scope is file-scoped, not hunk-scoped; findings can come from unchanged lines inside those files.

 • --errors-only: Show only errors, suppress warnings